Tech Blog

 ESTABLISHED:ESTABLISHED

-That was the useful contradiction.
+That was the key mismatch.

 The client was trying to start a new TCP connection.
 PF believed the flow was already established.